wellcomecollection/wellcomecollection.org/cache/README.md

 Test your redirection in staging after a few minutes.
 Cache might need to be cleared.

+If that works, next step is to apply the changes to prod.
-If that works, you'll need to change the edge lambda versions in our [locals file](./locals.tf).
+For that, you'll need to change the edge lambda versions in our [locals file](./locals.tf).
 You can find that version number in the Lambda AWS app.

 Once that has been merged and built, you'll need to reapply Terraform.